Audio

 For a Clip Container in a Sequence or a Clip in a Playlist there are different options to set or route Audio.

-To see all available Audio settings for an item, select the "Audio"-Tab in the Inspector
+To see all available audio settings for an item, select the "Audio"-Tab in the inspector.

 audio-clip-container